Jonathantsho/BestBuy/README.md

 ## Getting Started

-The purpose of this mini project was to demonstrate data integration of multiple data sources into the Azure Data Lake pipeline.
+The purpose of this mini project was to demonstrate data integration of multiple data sources into the Azure Data Lake pipeline, and visualize in PowerBI.

 ### Why I used a Data Lake over a Data Warehouse?